Guidelines Governing The Auto Pawn Business

-Pawn Shop – Pawnbrokers Sydney is linked with Cash Fast Loans who buys, sells and lends against collateral.
+Auto Pawn Shop – Pawnbrokers Sydney is linked with Cash Fast Loans lends against automotive collateral.
 We are located at North Parramatta and service Parramatta, Sydney, CBD, NSW other.
 In this instant, we refer to Cash Fast Loans – Car Pawnbroker & Moneylender operating in the State of New South Wales Australia as a New South Wales licensed pawnbroker that carries on the business of advancing money against the security of pledged goods.
 Under the New South Wales pawnbroker act a pawnbroker must be registered and have a notice displayed so it is clearly visible to the public from outside the premises.
 The notice must show the maximum amount charged weekly and monthly by the pawnbroker, and state that in special circumstances a higher amount may be charged.

-- Pawnbrokers must keep accurate and complete records in relation to every transaction, in the form and containing the information required by the second-hand dealers and pawnbroker’s regulations.
+- Auto Pawnbrokers must keep accurate and complete records in relation to every transaction, in the form and containing the information required by the second-hand dealers and pawnbroker’s regulations.
 Details that must be recorded include details of the goods pawned, full name and address of the borrower, the amount of money advanced on the goods, the charge for the loan and the period of the loan.

 A pawn ticket will be provided and must include the loan amount, charges, and the period of the loan.
 This must be given to the consumer with a notice in the form of Schedule of the Regulations.
 This notice includes information about redeeming goods, charges and sale of unredeemed goods.